 DEAR Burma is a school for Burmese migrant workers living in Bangkok, Thailand.
 Founded in 2002 and with an average enrollment per semester of 1,500 to 2,000 students, it has had a significant impact on the socio-cultural landscape of migrants in Bangkok and beyond.

 Beyond traditional language and education classes, DEAR Burma also holds courses in Burmese culture, music, and others.
-There is free legal aid for migrant works and protests that have successfully changed legislature.
+There is free legal aid for migrant workers and protests that have successfully changed the legislature.

 In 2013, Public Delivery set up a photography class at the school.
 It started with the most basic equipment: Smartphones and reflectors made out of aluminum foil and a broomstick, considering the realistic living circumstances and financial opportunities of the students.